maheshbucket/affliate-rewards/README.md

-# Affiliate Rewards Web App
+# Deals Platform - Multi-Tenant Deals Curation

-A comprehensive affiliate marketing platform for curating and showcasing the best deals, built with Next.js 14, TypeScript, and Prisma.
+A comprehensive multi-tenant deals platform for curating and showcasing the best deals with custom branding per subdomain.
+Built with Next.js 14, TypeScript, and Prisma.
+Perfect for influencers to run their own branded deals site (e.g., "PM Deals", "Tech Deals").

 ## Features